dwzhou/ParlAI/MURMURATION_FRONTEND_ARCHITECTURE.md

 Additionally, I referenced this documentation on how to run Terraform in a CircleCI pipeline: https://developer.hashicorp.com/terraform/tutorials/automation/circle-ci

-I added an additional lint and validation job here, but otherwise mostly copied the jobs from here without too many modifications, but given a real CircleCI project to run the pipeline for real, I would have made more modifications to these templates.
+I added an additional lint and validation job here, but otherwise mostly copied the jobs from here without too many modifications.
+Given a real CircleCI project to run the pipeline, I would have made more modifications to these templates based on testing.
 I also see that there is an [official Terraform orb](https://circleci.com/developer/orbs/orb/circleci/terraform), so I could have used that instead of these jobs from HashiCorp.

 ## Challenges